GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 experience, I don't see one color space as the single one for all my tasks.
 Each has moments when they produce the desired outcome.

-If there was one best space, then there wouldn't be so many new spaces being introduced.
+**If there was one best space, then there wouldn't be so many new spaces being introduced.**

 However, I can say that the CIE spaces—`lab`, `oklab`, `lch` and `oklch`—are my starting places.
 If the outcome of them isn't what I'm looking for, then I'll go test other spaces.
+For mixing colors and creating gradients, I agree with the default spec choice of `oklab`.
+For color systems and overall UI colors, I like `oklch`.

 Here are a couple articles where folks have shared their updated color strategies given these new color spaces and features.
-For example, Andrey Sitnik has gone all in on OKLCH, maybe they'll convince you to do the same:
+For example, Andrey Sitnik has gone all in on `oklch`, maybe they'll convince you to do the same:

 1. [OKLCH in CSS: why we moved from RGB and HSL](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) by